 “We are voting to explore a process,” said task force member Juan Estrada, who called the motion that was voted on hours later.
 “We can do better to undo historic patterns that reinforce segregation.”

 The city’s General Plan Task Force voted 22-12 on Aug.
 20 in favor of recommending the City Council study the topic over the next two years.
 Opportunity housing would allow property owners to build up to four new units on a single-family home site near transit hubs, though the task force recommended exploring this citywide while prioritizing urban villages.

-The idea is to increase the city’s housing stock by allowing multi-units and more density in single-family neighborhoods — which comprise some 94% of the city — to chip away at Silicon Valley’s crippling housing crisis.
+The idea is to increase San Jose’s housing stock by allowing multi-units and more density in single-family neighborhoods — which comprise some 94% of the city’s residential land — to chip away at Silicon Valley’s crippling housing crisis.

 Estrada said restricting the new homes to areas near transit would unfairly concentrate the impacts in specific neighborhoods.